hariomshandilya/OpenCV-C-Program-for-coin-detection/README.md

     // CV_LOAD_IMAGE_GRAYSCALE ( 0) loads the image in Gray scale.
     // CV_LOAD_IMAGE_COLOR (>0) loads the image in the BGR format.
-    // If the second argument is not there, it is implied CV_LOAD_IMAGE_COLOR.
+    // If the second argument is not there, it is implied CV_LOAD_IMAGE_COLOR. vector coin;
+    // A vector data type to store the details of coins.